GQYXYH/realpen/README.md

 $ python example_code.py
 ```

-While using the hardware errors can occurs which often can be solved by unplugging the device or restarting the computer.
+While using the hardware errors can occurs which often can be solved by unplugging the device or restarting the script.

 ### Usage
 #### OpenAI Gym interface